TWoolhouse/Slook/report/wk3.md

 # Progress

-Acting on the answers we recieved to our questions on the forum, we discussed how we would set up the database for the data analytics subsystem.
+Week 3, we focused on processing the answers we received on the forum.
+From this, we discussed the design of the database as well as what the API routes for the data analysis system would look like.
-Additionally, we created a design for how the text chat subsystem will look.
+Additionally, we created the design for the text chat subsystem's frontend.

 \switchcolumn